EOSIO/eos/TUTORIAL.md

 This can be read as: The action `setcode` as defined by `eosio` was executed by `eosio` contract with `{args...}`.

 ```
-#         ${executeor} <= ${contract}:${action} ${args...}
+#         ${executor} <= ${contract}:${action} ${args...}
 > console output from this execution, if any
 ```

 As we will see in a bit, actions can be processed by more than one contract.

 The last argument to this call was `-p eosio`.
-This tells `cleos` to sign this action with the active authority of the `eosio` account, that is, to sign the action using the private key that we imported earlier.
+This tells `cleos` to sign this action with the active authority of the `eosio` account, i.e., to sign the action using the private key for the `eosio` account that we imported earlier.

 ## Create an Account

 Now that we have setup the basic system contract, we can start to create our own accounts.
-We will create two accounts, `user` and `tester`, and we will need a key to associate with each account.
+We will create two accounts, `user` and `tester`, and we will need to associate a key with each account.
 In this example, the same key will be used for both accounts.

 To do this we first generate a key for the accounts.